ChicagoDev/MSOE-Portfolio/artifacts/I-EdLeadership/Clinical Practice Artifacts/Diverse CS Lesson Plan.md

    - Example ideas:
      - A timeline of Ada Lovelace’s life with animations and dialogue.
      - A quiz game about Katherine Johnson’s role at NASA.
-     - An exploration of Timnit Gebru’s work in ethical AI.

 ---